NotJamGames/Godot-Audio-Utilities/README.md

 ____

 - **Waveform:** the waveform used by the LFO.
-Includes options for Sawtooth, Square, Triangle and Sine
+Includes options for Sawtooth, Inverted Sawtooth, Square, Triangle and Sine
 - **Rate:** the rate of the LFO, in Hz.
 Must be set to a float > .0
 - **Bus Effect Baseline:** the initial value for the effect parameter.
 - **Amplitude:**: the strength of the LFO's effect: the effect parameter will be modulated by up to this value, both above and below the baseline value.